-These days it’s becoming increasingly insufficient to know just the basics of accounting.
+These days, it’s becoming increasingly insufficient to know just the basics of accounting, and the MSA degree is a real must-have.
 In the wake of the financial services meltdown of the 2000s, laws have been changed or altered to better scrutinize corporate finances.
 More than ever, businesses need professionals with a comparatively high level of training in accounting and auditing.
-To this end, some colleges and universities offer a Master of Science (M.S.) degree in Accounting, or MSA.
+To this end, some colleges and universities offer a Master of Science (M.S.) in Accounting, or MSA.
 It is also known as the Master of Accountancy or Master of Professional Accountancy.

 FOCUS AND OBJECTIVES

 While the bachelor of science degree in accounting is the entry point for a career in accounting, the M.S. degree prepares people for a more advanced, mid-level management position in the workplace.
 In the program, students learn how to conduct research, generate and analyze accounting data, address risk management and legal issues.
 They also learn how to create quality improvement processes, compliance strategies, and reimbursement procedures.
 Above all, MSA graduates should be familiar with the overall management of the accounting department of their companies.

 Classified as a graduate professional degree, the MSA is a rather short one.
 Most programs consist of around 15 to 30 credits and can be wrapped up within a year as a full-time student.
 For people working full-time, however, there are online or evening program options; this format enables students to complete the program in two years.
 In all cases, up to a third of the typical accounting master’s program consists of prerequisites or general education requirements, which could range from introductory accounting courses to calculus.
 The following represents a sample of some of the specific courses one can expect to encounter along the path to completing the MSA degree today.